Rinse the chicken and dice it into small cubes. Then, pat dry. Preheat the oil to 340 degrees in a large skillet or deep fryer.

 Tips

-The key to crispy fried food is oil temperature.
+The key to achieving crispy fried food is controlling the oil temperature.
 Preheat your oil and dip a piece of coated chicken in it when you think it's ready.
 If the coating sizzles, it's ready to go.

-Work in small batches to keep the oil hot.
+Work in small batches to keep the oil hot and maintain its temperature.

-When washing chicken, hold it as close to the bottom of the sink as possible and use a gentle stream of water to reduce or eliminate splashing.
+When washing chicken, hold it as close to the bottom of the sink as possible and use a gentle stream of water to minimize splashing.